cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 Date and time types
 -------------------

-Management of date and time data is a very complicated affair.
-Calendars change and differ among cultures, time zones vary widely, and "leap" adjustments to the calendar and clock occur irregularly.
-SQL provides very robust data and time types along with operations on these types that allow for very precise storage and management of these values.
-However, here again, implementations vary, and you should read your database system's documentation to understand the fine points.

 The SQL standard defines three or five principal types, depending on how you count.
 The types are **DATE**, **TIME** (with or without time zone), and **TIMESTAMP** (with or without time zone).
 If you specify simply **TIME** or **TIMESTAMP**, you get the version without time zones; append **WITH TIME ZONE** to additionally store time zone information.

 - **DATE** values store dates in such a way that any particular day in history can be accurately recorded.
-Typically the Gregorian calendar is supported, but some implementations will convert to and from Julian dates.
+Typically the Gregorian calendar is supported, but some implementations will convert to and from Julian dates or other calendars.
 - **TIME** represents a time of day, without reference to the date.  **TIME WITH TIME ZONE** includes information specifying the time zone relative to which the time should be evaluated.
 - **TIMESTAMP** represents a precise moment in time, incorporating both the date and the time of day (with or without time zone).